kofrasa/mingo/README.md

 - Run `npm test` to build and execute unit tests
 - Submit pull request

-To validate correct behaviour and semantics of operators, you may also test against [mongoplayground.net](https://mongoplayground.net/).
+To validate correct behaviour and semantics of operators, you may also test against [mongoplayground.net](https://mongoplayground.net/). _Credit to the author_.

 ## License